summa-dev/summa-aggregation/README.md

 2. Scale the Service:

-    Use the docker service scale command to adjust the number of replicas (instances) of your mini-tree service.
+    Utilize the 'scale' sub-command within the Docker 'service' command to adjust the number of replicas (workers) for your mini-tree service.

+    'mini-tree' refers to the name of the service, which is configured in the 'docker-compose.yml' file.
+Think of the number of replicas as the number of workers.

-    For example, to scale up to 5 instances, run:
+    For example, to scale up to 5 workers, run:

     ```bash
     Main $ docker service scale summa_aggregation_mini-tree=5
     ```

-    Since each instance has access to all of the worker's resources, it would be appropriate to set the scale number based on the number of workers.
+    Since each worker has access to all of the node's resources, it would be appropriate to set the scale number based on the number of node.

 3. Verify the Scaling: